mbishram/anglr-backoffice-fe/README.md

 For package manager, this project are using Bun.
 Installation guide can be found on [Bun official websites](https://bun.sh/package-manager).

+If you want to know about style guide used, please refer to the [Angular style guides](https://angular.dev/style-guide) page.

 ## Development server

 To start a local development server, you can run the command below.